Plant stress: what is it and how to detect it. Part 2

 Many processes have been modelled biologically, chemically, and physically to determine different indicators of plant stress.
-Photosynthesis is modelled chemically with something known as the C4 photosynthesis model, stomatal conductance is estimated with the Ball-Berry model (4), and the list goes on.
-In the Ball-Berry model g is the stomatal conductance for CO2 diffusion, An is the net leaf CO2 assimilation rate, Ds and cs are the vapor pressure deficit and CO2 concentration at the leaf surface, respectively, Γ is the CO2 compensation point, g0 is the value of g at the light compensation point, and a1 and D0 are empirical coefficients.
+Photosynthesis is modelled chemically with the C4 photosynthesis model, stomatal conductance is estimated with the Ball-Berry model (4), and the list goes on.
+In the Ball-Berry model, g is the stomatal conductance for CO2 diffusion, An is the net leaf CO2 assimilation rate, Ds and cs are the vapor pressure deficit and CO2 concentration at the leaf surface, respectively, Γ is the CO2 compensation point, g0 is the value of g at the light compensation point, and a1 and D0 are empirical coefficients.

 g = g0 + a1An(cs- Г)/(1 + Ds/D0) (4)

 The problem with these models is upfront present: there is no way to determine all empirical values needed for these models in a non-disruptive manner.
 Also, it does not scale and not necessarily might be generalized to large areas.